giucal/lookup-oui/README.txt

 A simple self-contained script to look up OUIs.

-The lookup-oui.sh script comes with a grep-friendly database of prefix/organization entries appended to itself.
+The oui-lookup.sh script comes with a grep-friendly database of prefix/organization entries appended to itself.

 Update dataset